 Accidents can happen in an instant.
 When they do, a doctor should be the first person you call.
 Florida law requires accident injury victims to have their injuries documented within 14 days in order to be eligible for personal injury protection insurance benefits.

-Call ChiroCare for a medical evaluation after a car crash.
+Call ChiroCare of Florida for a medical evaluation after a car crash.
 Call 1-877-DRRIGHT.